 - An established lawn only needs one inch of water per week.
 Use a rain gauge and take a look at our lawn watering guide.

-- Sharpen mower blades frequently, and avoid cutting more than 1/3 the length of the grass at one mowing.
+- Avoid cutting more than 1/3 the length of the grass at one mowing.

 - Leave grass clippings on the lawn, spreading out clumps; the clippings will disappear after giving up their moisture and nitrogen.

 - Use a rain barrel.
 Capturing water from gutters and downspouts in a well-designed rain barrel conserves the municipal supply while providing the best water for lawn and garden.

 - Use native plants, which need little water beyond normal rainfall.
 Or install a rain garden: City of Madison Engineering, Water Quality Initiatives, Rain Garden